ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 Once a validator account has a withdrawal address registered, rewards payments for eligible ETH will happen automatically.

-Instead of requiring stakers to manually submit a transaction requesting a particular amount of ETH to be withdrawn, withdraws are designed to automatically transfer out any amount of ETH that is not actively at stake—**no gas required**.
+Instead of requiring stakers to manually submit a transaction requesting a particular amount of ETH to be withdrawn, withdrawals are designed to automatically transfer out any amount of ETH that is not actively at stake—**no gas required**.

 ### Validator "sweeping"